homelabos/homelabos/docs/software/authelia.md

 - a registered security key, for instance a YubiKey or something similar
 - A Push message to your mobile device throuh the Duo service

 When enabled, Traefik will forward most requests (more on this later) to Authelia for authentication.
-Once you login to authelia, it will redirect you to the service you requested.
+Once you login to Authelia, it will redirect you to the service you requested.
 For instance, if you navigate to firefly.yourdomain.com, traefik will auto-redirect you to auth.yourname.com for authentication.
 Once you authenticate, it will redirect you back to firefly.yourdomain.com.

 On the backend, Authelia authenticates users against a userdb.yml file.
 The passwords in this file are hashed with sha512.
 If you need to manually edit the userdb.yml file, you'll need to create new password hashes with this command: